 virus scanning on the main directory

-your MySQL table data.
-There is usually a system built into the
+MySQL table data.
+There is usually a system built into the virus

-virus scanning software to permit certain directories to be
+scanning software to enable specific directories to be ignored.

 In addition, by default, MySQL creates temporary files in the